 Can supervise: YES

-Liana, AE, Marquis, CP, Gunawan, C, Justin Gooding, J & Amal, R 2018, 'Antimicrobial activity of T4 bacteriophage conjugated indium tin oxide surfaces.', Journal of colloid and interface science, vol. 514, pp. 227-233.View/Download from: UTS OPUS or Publisher's site
+Liana, AE, Marquis, CP, Gunawan, C, Justin Gooding, J & Amal, R 2018, 'Antimicrobial activity of T4 bacteriophage conjugated indium tin oxide surfaces.', Journal of colloid and interface science, vol. 514, pp. 227-233.View/Download from: Publisher's site

 We report the antimicrobial activity of bare and surface functionalized indium tin oxide (ITO) conjugated with T4 bacteriophage towards E. coli.
 A ∼ 103-fold reduction (99.9%) in the bacterial concentration was achieved within 2 h exposure of E. coli to the bare as well as the amine, carboxylic and methyl functionalized ITO/T4 surfaces.
 Despite the known differences in bacteriophage loading of these ITO/T4 systems, the almost identical extent of antimicrobial activity of all of the ITO/T4 systems resulted from the release of a comparable amount of infective T4 from the systems.
 As anticipated, a single dose of immobilized bacteriophage was sufficient to eliminate further surge of bacterial population.
 Upon the 2 h eradication of the '1st batch' of E. coli population, all of the ITO/T4 systems, each system with 102-fold more suspended bacteriophage (due to propagation of the phage at the expense of the '1st batch' E. coli death), reduced the '2nd batch' of E. coli concentration by ∼104-fold in just 30 min, suggesting the potential of immobilized bacteriophage systems as solution to the issues of antimicrobial agent depletion.
 All of the ITO/T4 systems maintained their antimicrobial activity in the presence of model food components.
 The antimicrobial activity was however, affected by pH; at pH 5 whereby the bacteria's growth was physiologically inhibited, generally no reduction in E. coli concentration was detected.
 The present work provides an understanding of the mode of antimicrobial activity exhibited by an immobilized bacteriophage based substrate and demonstrates efficacy in the presence of food components.

-Wonoputri, V, Gunawan, C, Liu, S, Barraud, N, Yee, LH, Lim, M & Amal, R 2018, 'Ferrous ion as a reducing agent in the generation of antibiofilm nitric oxide from a copper-based catalytic system.', Nitric oxide : biology and chemistry, vol. 75, pp. 8-15.View/Download from: UTS OPUS or Publisher's site
+Wonoputri, V, Gunawan, C, Liu, S, Barraud, N, Yee, LH, Lim, M & Amal, R 2018, 'Ferrous ion as a reducing agent in the generation of antibiofilm nitric oxide from a copper-based catalytic system.', Nitric oxide : biology and chemistry, vol. 75, pp. 8-15.View/Download from: Publisher's site

 The work found that the electron-donating properties of ferrous ions (Fe2+) can be used for the conversion of nitrite (NO2-) into the biofilm-dispersing signal nitric oxide (NO) by a copper(II) complex (CuDTTCT) catalyst, a potentially applicable biofilm control technology for the water industries.
 The availability of Fe2+ varied depending on the characteristics of the aqueous systems (phosphate- and carbonate-containing nitrifying bacteria growth medium, NBGM and phosphate buffered saline, PBS at pH 6 to 8, to simulate conditions typically present in the water industries) and was found to affect the production of NO from nitrite by CuDTTCT (casted into PVC).
 Greater amounts of NO were generated from the CuDTTCT-nitrite-Fe2+ systems in PBS compared to those in NBGM, which was associated with the reduced extent of Fe2+-to-Fe3+ autoxidation by the iron-precipitating moieties phosphates and carbonate in the former system.
 Further, acidic conditions at pH 6.0 were found to favor NO production from the catalytic system in both PBS and NBGM compared to neutral or basic pH (pH 7.0 or 8.0).
 Lower pH was shown to stabilize Fe2+ and reduce its autoxidation to Fe3+.
 These findings will be beneficial for the potential implementation of the NO-generating catalytic technology and indeed, a 'non-killing' biofilm dispersal activity of CuDTTCT-nitrite-Fe2+ was observed on nitrifying bacteria biofilms in PBS at pH 6.

-Liana, AE, Marquis, CP, Gunawan, C, Gooding, JJ & Amal, R 2017, 'T4 Bacteriophage Conjugated Magnetic Particles for E. coli Capturing: Influence of Bacteriophage Loading, Temperature and Tryptone', Colloids and Surfaces B: Biointerfaces, vol. 151, pp. 47-57.View/Download from: UTS OPUS or Publisher's site
+Liana, AE, Marquis, CP, Gunawan, C, Gooding, JJ & Amal, R 2017, 'T4 Bacteriophage Conjugated Magnetic Particles for E. coli Capturing: Influence of Bacteriophage Loading, Temperature and Tryptone', Colloids and Surfaces B: Biointerfaces, vol. 151, pp. 47-57.View/Download from: Publisher's site

 This work demonstrates the use of bacteriophage conjugated magnetic particles (Fe3O4) for the rapid capturing and isolation of Escherichia coli.
 The investigation of T4 bacteriophage adsorption to silane functionalised Fe3O4 with amine (single bondNH2), carboxylic (single bondCOOH) and methyl (single bondCH3) surface functional groups reveals the domination of net electrostatic and hydrophobic interactions in governing bacteriophage adsorption.
 The bare Fe3O4 and Fe3O4-NH2 with high T4 loading captured 3-fold more E. coli (∼70% capturing efficiency) compared to the low loading T4 on Fe3O4-COOH, suggesting the significance of T4 loading in E. coli capturing efficiency.
 Importantly, it is further revealed that E. coli capture is highly dependent on the incubation temperature and the presence of tryptone in the media.
 Effective E. coli capturing only occurs at 37 °C in tryptone-containing media with the absence of either conditions resulted in poor bacteria capture.
 The incubation temperature dictates the capturing ability of Fe3O4/T4, whereby T4 and E. coli need to establish an irreversible binding that occurred at 37 °C. The presence of tryptophan-rich tryptone in the suspending media was also critical, as shown by a 3-fold increase in E. coli capture efficiency of Fe3O4/T4 in tryptone-containing media compared to that in tryptone-free media.
 This highlights for the first time that successful bacteria capturing requires not only an optimum tailoring of the particle's surface physicochemical properties for favourable bacteriophage loading, but also an in-depth understanding of how factors, such as temperature and solution chemistry influence the subsequent bacteriophage-bacteria interactions.